VIDEO: Tips To Enjoy Happier, Healthier Thanksgiving, Average American Consumes More Than 4,000 Calories

 The national day of giving thanks or any holiday associated with a traditional feast certainly does not have to be associated with glutinous binges and unhealthy behavior.

 As reported in HealthDay.com, according to not-for-profit insurer EmblemHealth, the following simple behaviors help to avoid overindulging and make for a much healthier Turkey Day:

-- Change the focus.
-Rather than concentrating only on food, remember that Thanksgiving is a holiday about family and friends as well.
-Find ways to enjoy quality time together, such as playing games or socializing.
+■ Change the focus.
+Rather than concentrating only on food, remember that Thanksgiving is a holiday about family, find ways to enjoy the quality time together.

 CLICK HERE FOR BREVARD COUNTY NEWS